 This week’s analysis on multi-cloud being a bad idea is once again pushed back by breaking news.
 In this case, AWS is suing a former executive, Brian Hall, under his non-compete agreement.

 I’ve covered my thoughts on non-compete agreements in the past—it was the driver behind my decision to decline an AWS job offer several years ago—but I wanted to revisit them in light of this case.
+(We do a lot of AWS contract negotiation, but that’s usually a very different kind of contract!)

 Let’s start with covering what the current situation is.
 Brian (I know him, so I can’t really refer to him as “schmoo” the way I referenced the defendant in my previous article on non-competes) was AWS’s VP of Product Marketing.
 He resigned from AWS and accepted a job as the VP of Product Marketing at Google Cloud.
 This is not in dispute.